jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

 numbers.
 The figures are taken from an arbitrary, mid-range, machine.
 Specific figures will vary from machine to machine but the trends should be the same.

-XlsxWriter in normal operation mode, the execution time and memory usage increase more of less linearly with the number of rows:
+XlsxWriter in normal operation mode: the execution time and memory usage increase more of less linearly with the number of rows:

 +-------+---------+----------+----------------+